kubernetes-sigs/gateway-api/docs-src/api-overview.md

 A Gateway describes how traffic can be translated to Services within the cluster.
 That is, it defines a request for a way to translate traffic from somewhere that does not know about Kubernetes to somewhere that does.
-For example, traffic sent to a Kubernetes Services by a cloud load balancer, an in-cluster proxy or external hardware load balancer.
+For example, traffic sent to a Kubernetes Service by a cloud load balancer, an in-cluster proxy or external hardware load balancer.
 While many use cases have client traffic originating “outside” the cluster, this is not a requirement.

 It defines a request for a specific load balancer config that implements the GatewayClass’ configuration and behaviour contract.